-The user has the option to configure either of the two available CAN BUS lines on the Autopilot 1x: CAN A or CAN B. For more information about these pins, refer to the Pinout - Hardware Installation section of the present manual.
+The user has the option to configure either of the two available CAN BUS lines on the Autopilot 1x: CAN A or CAN B.

 The following sections detail the technical considerations to be taken into account when connecting the Autopilot 1x to a chain of devices via CAN.